MartinSpendl/DiscoveryScience24-paper/README.md

 # Discovery Science 2024 // Transcription-decay decomposition loss using self-supervised CoxPH

-This is code to reproduce key results and figures from the article: **Latent embedding based on a transcription-decay decomposition of mRNA dynamics using self-supervised CoxPH**.
+This code reproduces key results and figures from the article: **Latent embedding based on a transcription-decay decomposition of mRNA dynamics using self-supervised CoxPH**.

-Autoencoders are trained using different loss function.
+Autoencoders are trained using different loss functions.

 <img src="figures/thumb/autoencoder-training-schema.png" alt="autoencoder-training" width="600"/>